 The monitoring program should identify the thresholds associated with environmental objectives and outcomes and the proposed management measures if those guideline values are exceeded.
-Guideline values should be based on the best available science, including expert opinion.
+Guideline values should be based on leading-practice science.
 Any departures from published guidelines or standard monitoring methods should be justified based on site-specific data.

 Information is needed on findings from the monitoring program, including monitoring data, data analysis outputs and approaches, quality assurance and quality control measures implemented and the performance of mitigation measures against the environmental objectives.
 The monitoring and management program should be robust and provide for an adaptive management approach to predicted impacts to water resources and water-dependent assets.

-Finally, the proposal should specify how the strategies described in the management program address long-term risks, including those persisting after rehabilitation and relinquishment of the site.
+The proposal should specify how the strategies described in the management program address long-term risks, including those persisting after rehabilitation and relinquishment of the site.